KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-2.md

 - FIFO = First In First Out (ordering of messages in the queue)
 - Messages are processed in order by the consumer

-Amazon Kinesis
+##### Amazon Kinesis

 - For the exam: Kinesis = real-time big data streaming
-- Managed ser vice to collect, process, and analyze real-time streaming data at any scale
+- Managed service to collect, process, and analyze real-time streaming data at any scale
 - Too detailed for the Cloud Practitioner exam but good to know:
   - Kinesis Data Streams: low latency streaming to ingest data at scale from hundreds of thousands of sources
   - Kinesis Data Firehose: load streams into S3, Redshift, ElasticSearch, etc...
   - Kinesis Data Analytics: perform real-time analytics on streams using SQL
   - Kinesis Video Streams: monitor real-time video streams for analytics or ML

-Amazon SNS
+##### Amazon SNS

 - The “event publishers” only sends message to one SNS topic
 - As many “event subscribers” as we want to listen to the SNS topic notifications
 - Each subscriber to the topic will get all the messages
 - Up to 12,500,000 subscriptions per topic, 100,000 topics limit

-Amazon MQ
+##### Amazon MQ

 - SQS, SNS are “cloud-native” services: proprietary protocols from AWS
-- Traditional applications running from on -premises may use open protocols such as: MQTT, AMQP, STOMP, Openwire, WSS
+- Traditional applications running from on-premises may use open protocols such as: MQTT, AMQP, STOMP, Openwire, WSS
 - When migrating to the cloud, instead of re-engineering the application to use SQS and SNS, we can use Amazon MQ
-- Amazon MQ is a managed message broker ser vice for: RabbitMQ, ACTIVEMQ
+- Amazon MQ is a managed message broker service for: RabbitMQ, ACTIVEMQ
 - Amazon MQ doesn’t “scale” as much as SQS / SNS
 - Amazon MQ runs on servers, can run in Multi-AZ with failover
-- Amazon MQ has both queue feature (~SQS) and topic features (~SNS)
+- Amazon MQ has both queue feature (SQS) and topic features (SNS)

-Integration Section – Summary
+##### Integration Section – Summary

+- SQS:
-- SQS:•Queue service in AWS
+  - Queue service in AWS
   - Multiple Producers, messages are kept up to 14 days
   - Multiple Consumers share the read and delete messages when done
   - Used to decouple applications in AWS
+- SNS:
-- SNS: •Notification service in AWS
+  - Notification service in AWS
   - Subscribers: Email, Lambda, SQS, HTTP, Mobile...
   - Multiple Subscribers, send all messages to all of them
   - No message retention
 - Kinesis: real-time data streaming, persistence and analysis
 - Amazon MQ: managed message broker for ActiveMQ and RabbitMQ in the cloud (MQTT, AMQP.. protocols)

-#### Cloud Monitoring Section
+### 14. Cloud Monitoring Section

-Amazon CloudWatch Metrics
+##### Amazon CloudWatch Metrics

 - CloudWatch provides metrics for every services in AWS
 - Metric is a variable to monitor (CPU Utilization, NetworkIn...)